 You really know a movie is a classic and has become a pop culture touchstone when it is endlessly referenced and quoted and, ultimately, ends up becoming the go-to term for a universally recognized life experience.

-And such is the case with the practically-perfect-in-every-way 1993 comedy Groundhog Day, starring Bill Murray as a weatherman forced to relive the same day over and over until he finally gets it right.
+And such is the case with the ever-delightful 1993 comedy Groundhog Day, starring Bill Murray as jaded, chauvinist and fairly misanthropic weatherman Phil Connors, who's forced to relive the same day over and over until he finally gets it right.

 Saying something is "like Groundhog Day"—which is today, Feb.
 2, cheers!—has become a much-used phrase, used to describe any repetitive experience, whether it bears any resemblance to the goings-on of the film or not.

-Because people surely don't mean actual Groundhog Day, which hinges on whether a groundhog comes out of its burrow and sees its shadow and retreats back into the hole (six more weeks of winter weather) or doesn't (meaning spring comes early).
+Because people surely don't mean actual Groundhog Day, which hinges on whether a groundhog comes out of its burrow and sees its shadow and retreats back into the hole (six more weeks of winter) or doesn't (meaning spring comes early).

-For instance, something happening to you this year that's similar to something that happened to you last year, isn't a Groundhog Day experience, but you certainly wouldn't be alone in perhaps using it to describe circumstances repeating themselves.
+For instance, something happening to you this year that's similar to something that happened to you last year, isn't an actual Groundhog Day experience, but it's reminiscent of the Groundhog Day experience, and you certainly wouldn't be alone in using it to describe circumstances repeating themselves.

 And boy has that phrase permeated every level of conversation, no matter how serious.

 Or when then-Cleveland Cavalier Antawn Jamison said of the team's losing ways in 2011, "It's like Groundhog Day, every day," he helped spawn the go-to metaphor for futility in sports, with the L.A.
-Times using the reference as recently as last week with regard to hopes that the appearance of Punxsutawney Phil (the titular groundhog at the center of the hubbub) today might help the Lakers snap their long, dreary cycle of losing.
-Their own personal Groundhog Day, that is.
+Times using the reference in 2016 with regard to hopes that the appearance of Punxsutawney Phil (the titular groundhog at the center of the film's hubbub) on Feb.
+2 might help the Lakers reverse their dreary fall from the NBA's top tier.

 "Even when you go to jail, you know there's the time when you're gonna get out.
 But in this situation, it's never ending.
 It's just like Groundhog Day every day," Britney Spears famously said in the 2008 MTV documentary For the Record, talking about life when her dad was making all the decisions.

-"This happens way too frequently," Bill Maher said a year ago on Jimmy Kimmel Live, referring to the massacre at the Charlie Hebdo office in France.
+"This happens way too frequently," Bill Maher said in 2015 on Jimmy Kimmel Live, referring to the massacre at the Charlie Hebdo office in France.
 "It's like Groundhog Day, except the groundhog keeps getting its head cut off."

 And to think, Murray, Andie MacDowell and director Harold Ramis just thought they were making a rom-com with a life-affirming message, smart dialogue and some well-timed physical pratfalls.